Whistleblower Policy

 This policy applies to all employees, directors, volunteers, and contractors engaged by CRU, as well as any other person who has knowledge of any suspected wrongdoing or unethical behaviour concerning CRU’s business affairs or its Workers.

-The purpose of this policy is to provide guidance and protection to Whistleblowers by establishing mechanisms by which matters can be raised confidentially and investigated without fear of reprisal, repercussion, victimisation or other detriment.
+The purpose of this policy is to provide guidance and protection to eligible Whistleblowers who make a qualifying disclosure by establishing mechanisms by which matters can be raised confidentially and investigated without fear of reprisal, repercussion, victimisation or other detriment.

 Definitions